 API functionality on Vimeo (Livestream) exists in three categories: API tools, Player API, and Channel API.
 These allow you to customize, control, and modify your content.
 They also facilitate custom programming and integration.

-Another popular platform is Brightcove.
-This provider primarily serves mid to large-sized businesses with an array of services.
-These include video monetization and transcoding.
+The basic functionality of this YouTube live alternative includes video monetization and transcoding.
 Brightcove offers support for OTT (Over the Top) content and TVE (TV Everywhere) technology.

 Other great Brightcove features include the ability to bypass ad blockers and capture leads via popup forms inside the video window.
 Additionally, Brightcove offers powerful video marketing integrations with widely used platforms like Salesforce.